Totodore/socketioxide/crates/socketioxide/docs/operators/sockets.md

 This can be used to retrieve any extension data (with the `extensions` feature enabled) from the sockets or to make certain sockets join other rooms.

 <div class="warning">
     This will only work for local sockets.
-Currently, you can't get a socket from another node.
+Use <code>fetch_sockets</code> to get remote sockets.
 </div>

 # Example